joshbrassington/cc-exam-notes/domain-3-access-control-concepts/notes.md

 ### Principle of Least Privilege

 The purpose of this concept is to limit potential damage from accidental OR malicious actions.

+### Segregation of Duties

+The purpose is to ensure no individual has complete control over any sensitive operations which can reduce insider threats.